carloszimm/gh-mining-msr22/assets/false-positives/README.md

 ## Disclaimer
 All sample files were included in the repository for studying and replication purposes.
 They have not been altered and shall not be in any future circustances.

+# False Positives Checking
+The checking process as done manually with the help of a spreadsheet ([False Positives.xlsx](https://github.com/carloszimm/gh-mining-msr22/blob/main/assets/false-positives/False%20Positives.xlsx)).